Quarto integrated website system

 I have said on-record that a vibrant community is a better test of usefulness and predictor of future support for some software than my feeble, biased personal, aesthetic judgement.
 But please, read on, if you nonetheless desire to know my aesthetic judgement.

-The quarto system is more tightly integrated than hugo is with blogdown, which, not to get into the weeds, was the annoyance I was trying to salve.
-OTOH quarto is not substantially simpler than the mess it replaces.
+The Quarto system is more tightly integrated than Hugo is with blogdown, which, not to get into the weeds, was the annoyance I was trying to salve.
+OTOH Quarto is not substantially simpler than the mess it replaces.
 I count that as a marginal win.

-Opinnated is not bad per se.
-There are some worrying signs of code chaos.
+That said, there are some worrying signs of code chaos.
 Quarto websites will not win the Grug Brained Developer seal of approval.
 On the forums we learn that the code has some band-aid bits, e.g. there are two colliding template systems in use whose relationship is under-documented.
 A core developer has left the project and would like a minimalist holiday.
 The code chaos is, however, not yet worse than other systems I have tried.

-The overall theming and site structuring is somewhat less flexible than hugo, the backend used by blogdown, but the integration with said backend is better.
+The overall theming and site structuring is somewhat less flexible than Hugo, the backend used by blogdown, but the integration with said backend is better.
 Quarto leverages many more features of pandoc than was possible with blogdown, which leads to many well-supported advanced typographical features.
 That means things like citations and cross-references work without much pain.
-The overall experience is somewhat better on net, since much of the flexibility of hugo was useless to me in any case, hidden behind feature mismatch.
+The overall experience is somewhat better on net, since much of the flexibility of Hugo was useless to me in any case, hidden behind feature mismatch.

-If one wished to use the quarto engine to experiment with quirky, alternate features (such as the content ranking, recommendation or the “constantly updated” indexing systems as seen on this site) then one is, AFAICT, out of luck we can use custom listings.
+If one wished to use the Quarto engine to experiment with quirky, alternate features (such as the content ranking, recommendation or the “constantly updated” indexing systems as seen on this site) then one is, AFAICT, out of luck we can use custom listings.
 That seems to do about 80% of what I want, albeit buggily.
 YOLO!
 Let us 80/20 it.

 Quarto websites are hefty, and slow to build.
 Since I am not a web developer but rather an academic, this price seems acceptable to me for my specific use case — the opinionated default is pretty close to what I want — but this might not be the optimal trade-off if your own needs differ.